dilemmafixer19895/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to first focus on writing clear, correct, and maintainable code, and only optimize when profiling indicates a bottleneck.

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can often lead to more complexity, bugs, and wasted time.
+It's important to focus on writing clear, readable code first and only optimize when profiling has identified performance bottlenecks.